crdrisko/drychem/README.md

 ## Features

+- A familiar framework for error and exception handling.
+- A number of mathematical functions with domains ranging from calculus to statistics.
+- A number of utility type traits for better, more general programming.
 - A compile-time, header-only physical quantity library.
-- A set of compile-time user defined literals for cleaner code that takes away nothing from overall performance.
-- A common method of error and exception handling.
-- A number of utility type traits for better, more general programming.

 ## Platforms